samuel-6/JATE-A-PWA-Text-Editor/README.md

 For visual reference, here's a screenshot of the text editor in action:
 ![Text Editor Screenshot](assets/images/screenshot.png)

+You can also visit the deployed page [here!](https://blooming-badlands-75346-4588ad2194c9.herokuapp.com/)

 ## Credits

 This project was created by: [Samuel Munguia](https://github.com/samuel-6)